 Ever since Santa Clara County reported the first patient with the coronavirus in the Bay Area earlier this year, the disease has spread throughout all nine counties in the region, with the number of confirmed cases escalating at a rapid pace.
-Since officials issued a shelter-at-home order, cases in the Bay Area jumped from 798 on March 17 to 49,429 on July 28, with Santa Clara County accounting for about a fifth of the region’s patients and roughly a quarter of the region’s 719 deaths.
+Since officials issued a shelter-at-home order, cases in the Bay Area jumped from 798 on March 17 to 95,516 on Sept.
+15, with Santa Clara County accounting for about a fifth of the region’s patients and a fifth of the region’s 1,219 deaths.
 San Mateo County has reported the fifth-highest number of cases in the region after Alameda, Santa Clara, Contra Costa and San Francisco counties.
 County health leaders have said the number of confirmed cases is expected to rise as more testing becomes available.
 Palo Alto Online, the Mountain View Voice and the Almanac have put together this series of charts to help you understand the proliferation of COVID-19 infections on the Peninsula.
 The charts, which can only be viewed from a Google Chrome browser, will be updated weekly on Tuesdays.
 Editor’s note: Data on cases, deaths and testing are incomplete due to a problem with the state’s reporting system for communicable diseases.

 A pandemic on the rise

 SANTA CLARA COUNTY

 According to data from the county Public Health Department, men and women have been equally vulnerable to infection.

 Men accounted for 50% of the 19,683 confirmed cases and 57% of the 287 deaths reported in Santa Clara County on Sept.
 15.

 Women accounted for 50% of the cases and 43% of all deaths reported on Sept.
 15.

 SAN MATEO COUNTY